Rajashekarmanda/life-skills-track-/EventSourcing.md

         ## Event Source Architecture

-        * event source id we generally use to change any data on the database by using event.
+        * Event source id we generally use to change any data on the database by using event.

         * For example, we have a person he's named "Robert" his address-1 is something in a database, usually people if they want to change his                     personality.

           address from the database they will easily change by not using any event, but by using an event we can add one event to change event so that we           can

           reuse-that event when that type of production happens.